 - 1. "Hunting" or "Hunt" means any effort to kill, capture, injure, or harass wildlife as defined in Section II.C.3. - 2.
 A person acts "knowingly" when he or she engages in prohibited conduct when aware of facts or circumstances described by statute, regulation, or ordinance as prohibited; or, when a reasonable person in the same situation would be so aware. - 3.
 "Wildlife" means any wild mammal, bird, reptile, or amphibian, whether or not bred, hatched, or born in captivity, and includes any part, product, egg, or offspring thereof. - 4.
 "Protected Wildlife" shall include any species of wildlife as defined in Section II.C.3 or any insect that is listed as threatened or endangered by the State of Washington or the United States Fish and Wildlife Service. - 5.
 The following shall constitute "big game" when such term is used below: deer, elk, black bear, cougar, and mountain goat. - 6.
-The following shall constitute "small game" when such term is used below: bobcat, coyote, racoon, fox, rabbit, and hare. - D. Protected Wildlife.
-It is illegal to kill or possess (including parts of) any Protected Wildlife, except as provided for in Section II.G.1(a). - E. Waste: No person shall kill any wildlife (as defined in Section II.C.3 above) and then intentionally or negligently cause it to go to waste.
-Waste is presumed if the wildlife: - 1. is left where killed rather than harvested; - 2. is not timely used for food before it becomes inconsumable; or
+The following shall constitute "small game" when such term is used below: bobcat, coyote, racoon, fox, rabbit, and hare. - 7.
+"Elder" is a Quileute tribal member over the age of 60 years old. - 8.
+"Youth" is a Quileute tribal member under the age of 18 years old. - D. Protected Wildlife.
+It is illegal to kill or possess (including parts of) any Protected Wildlife, except as provided for in Section II.G.1(a).

-- 3. in the case of wildlife trapped for their hides or parts, not timely treated by appropriate taxidermy or tanning methods or recovered for appropriate use of the parts. - F. Hunting Ethics.
+- E. Waste: No person shall kill any wildlife (as defined in Section II.C.3 above) and then intentionally or negligently cause it to go to waste.
+Waste is presumed if the wildlife: - 1. is left where killed rather than harvested; - 2. is not timely used for food before it becomes inconsumable, i.e. has maggots, is rotting, etc; or - 3. in the case of wildlife trapped for their hides or parts, not timely treated by appropriate taxidermy or tanning methods or recovered for appropriate use of the parts. - F. Hunting Ethics.
 No hunter or helper under these regulations shall engage in any behavior that is cruel or unnecessarily abusive to wildlife, while hunting.